jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-5b.md

 Yet, the merchant considers only the nominal or money price.
 This difference of arbitrage is exactly what merchants want.

 For example, 0.5 ounces of silver in China commands more labour and buys more Chinese commodities than 1 ounce at London buys British commodities.

 A commodity which sells for 0.5 ounces of silver in China is more important to a man there than a commodity which sells for 1 ounce of silver in London, to a man in London.
 However, if a merchant can buy a Chinese commodity in China worth 0.5 ounces of silver there and sell it in London for 1 ounce, he gains 100%.

 It is unimportant to him that his 0.5 ounce would have given him more command of labour in China, than 1 ounce would do in London.
 By getting 1 ounce in London, he now has double the command of labour, compared to if he had spent his original 0.5 ounces to buy Chinese commodities for consumption in China.

-> [Modernized example=  $100 will buy more Chinese-made shoes in China than $100 will buy American-made shoes in the US.]
-[Merchants therefore use their dollars to buy Chinese-made shoes and sell it in the US.]
-[They do not use their dollars to use those shoes themselves or sell them back to the Chinese.]
+{{< n n="Modernized example: $100 will buy more Chinese-made shoes in China than $100 will buy American-made shoes in the US.
+Merchants therefore use their dollars to buy Chinese-made shoes and sell it in the US.
+They do not use their dollars to use those shoes themselves or sell them back to the Chinese." >}}

 ## Nominal Prices and (Secondary) Arbitrage